kubocd/kubocd-doc/docs/reference/500-package.md

 ### name

 **String, required:** The module name.
 Must be unique for a package.
-Used in the name of several Kubernetes ressources, so it must be a valid DNS Subdomain name ([RFC 1123](https://tools.ietf.org/html/rfc1123))
+Used as postfix for the name of the generated HelmRelease, so it must be a valid DNS Subdomain name ([RFC 1123](https://tools.ietf.org/html/rfc1123))

+There is a specific value `noname`, which make the FluxCD `HelmRelease` name identical to the KuboCD `Release` name.

 ### source